willxu1234/tt_build_project/README.md

 <> is a rose with the stem to the left
 () is a rose with the stem to the right
 ;:| is a hammer and tongs
+o is a binary 0
+l is a binary 1

 We also have A-Z and 0-9, with . and ! as punctuation.